Come on, admit it— you'd like to know what's up there. |

 Mystery can subtly entice us toward a particular space.
 Let’s suppose there are two hollow eight-foot-square cubes about ten feet away from you.
 The front of one is open, so that the interior is completely visible.
 The front of the other has only a two-foot-square aperture at the center, so that the interior is largely concealed.
 Which cube will attract you more?

-can be taken in at a glance.
-Ho hum.
+Not much mystery here—practically the whole house can be taken in at a glance.
+Ho hum. |

 Most people will approach the enclosed cube precisely because they can’t see what’s inside.
 Likewise, an architectural space that’s immediately comprehensible presents little challenge to the mind—it simply isn’t as interesting as a space that keeps us guessing.
 And although entertainment is not a designer’s primary charge, an intriguing space is inevitably more memorable than one that simply functions.